 Professional service businesses need to consider and embrace digital technologies that support and manage the detailed understanding of their client sentiment and engagement.
 These digital technologies are likely to lead the way in the future not only in their capacity to fit with the “New Normal” but also as an essential business tool used widely and successfully in many other sectors and markets.

 One thing is for certain, the genie of remote communication is firmly out of the bottle.
 Whether or not we will ever get it back in there is debateable, I suspect not.
 Even so, it’s perhaps high time for the for the professional services sector to look deeply at client experience as a key strategic cornerstone.

 Mario Dolcezza is the CEO of viu, a tech firm (and Tikit’s newest partner), whose platform is dedicated to client engagement.

-He will be presenting a webinar for the PSMG on the 28th May at 12 noon, with Tikit’s Marketing and Commercial Director Simon Elven where they will discuss the challenges to implementing a client experience programme.
+Mario presented a webinar for the PSMG on the 28th May, 2020, with Tikit’s Marketing and Commercial Director Simon Elven where they discussed the challenges to implementing a client experience programme.

 To view the recording click here.